romanlamsal/docker-retag/README.md

 ## ToDos

-- [ ] Create input which to control if manifests should be compared or not
+- [ ] Create input to control if manifests should be compared or not
 - [ ] Replace ``docker push`` with ``docker manifest push`` in order to speed up the process of re-tagging
     - current behavior is to first pull the source image, tag it as the target image and push